jorenheit/brainfix/README.md

         case 9:
         {
             println("Quitting ...");
-            break; // will break out of the for!
+            break; // will break out of the while!
         }
         default: println("Not sure ...");
     }